-Like direct discrimination, it is important to consult with an experienced employment attorney to analyze the facts and to determine just how strong an objective justification defense there is.
+Like direct discrimination, it is important to consult with an experienced employment attorney in NYC to analyze the facts and to determine just how strong an objective justification defense there is.

 According to the AARP, here are seven real-life age discrimination examples against older workers.

 Please keep in mind that there may be other examples of discrimination not mentioned above.
 Accordingly, it is best to consult with an experienced employment law attorney to see if your scenario may be a sign of age discrimination.

 Age discrimination is not exclusive to just older workers.
 Younger workers are also discriminated against and the AEDA is also designed to protect younger workers as well.
 Here are some real-life examples of ageism against youth.

 Since age discrimination may take many forms, regardless of whether it’s toward older or younger workers, it is best to consult with an experienced employment law firm to see if your individual scenario may be a sign of age discrimination.